po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

   ```bash
   git commit -m "Add index.html and style.css files"
   ```
-* If successful, you will receive a message indicating the number of files changed similar to the message below indicating that the changes have been committed locally.
+* If successful, you will receive a message indicating the number of files changed similar to the message below.

   ![The message will indicate the number of files changed.](./assets/image-3.png)